Sunday 12 January 2020

 Although only one full week in, world events have seen 2020 explode into the annals.
 Australia continues to battle bush fires that have devastated the ecosystem on a terrifying scale.
 Tension between the USA and Iran, following the death of General Qasem Soleimani, has been intense and, at its height, the press did debate the likelihood of a third world war.
 In the UK however, the story that has dominated the news reels has been the decision of Harry and Meghan to ‘step back’ from their roles a senior members of the British royal family.

 I am not a major ‘royalist’ but I do have a theory on the national fascination with The Windsors.
 To my mind, it stems from them being family.
-They do things that our familes do: they marry, they have babies, they get their first jobs, they celebrate landmark birthdays, they grow up, they branch out.
+They do things that our familes do: they marry, they have babies, they get their first jobs, they celebrate landmark birthdays.
 The difference is that they do much of it publicly, with the ceremonial glamour and style that wealth and privilege afford.
 And in this light they become a family we all watch, discuss and debate (and because we all understand families, we all have something to say.)
 Is it a step to far to suggest that, for centuries, we have had our very own brand of the Kardashians in residence at Buckingham Palace?

-More seriously, if we look back to the abdication of Edward 7th, less than 100 years ago, we can see that the royal family, who have now relaxed their stance on marriage, reflect the changing views of society on the family and other issues.
-Their role, in modelling acceptance of today’s more varied family unit is a really important one for me.
-I also admire the Queen, who has (nominally) ruled our land for 67 years, for allowing the younger royals freedom to branch out and work on issue close to their own hearts.
-Princess Dianna shaking hands with an AIDS patient in the 1980s, Prince Harry more recently speaking out on mental health have all shown the power of the younger generation to challenge prejudice, to remove stigma and to make progress.
+More seriously, if we look back to the abdication of Edward 7th, less than 100 years ago, we see how rapidly the royal family have since adapted, reflecting the changing views of society on the family and other issues.
+Their role, in signalling acceptance of today’s more varied family unit is a really important one for me.
+The Queen, who has (nominally) ruled our land for 67 years, should also be admired for allowing the younger royals freedom to branch out and work on issue close to their own hearts.
+Princess Dianna shaking hands with an AIDS patient in the 1980s, Prince Harry more recently speaking out on mental health, both illustrate the power of the younger generation to challenge prejudice, to remove stigma and to make progress.
 Elizabeth 2nd is a true matriarch and I am sure she will be able to steer the family through their current dilemma, (which appears to be, an admittedly complex twist, on the age old problem of one son deciding that he doesn’t want to ‘join the family business’).
 In her long reign, the Queen must have dealt with far greater quandaries.

 Could she spare some advice for me on the issue of the corn snake I wonder?
 My eldest announces that they ‘eat mice’.
 Prom-dress Daughter says ‘no way!’
 I venture to ask if ‘any reptiles are vegetarians?’
 Small Boy agrees to look into it and we head off to make some enquiries about non-mice-eating pets at the local pet store….